-Topics » Disease » Diet Matters: Clarifying the Link Between Breast Cancer and Eating Patterns
+Topics » Disease » Diet Matters: Clarifying the Link between Breast Cancer and Eating Patterns

 T. Colin Campbell Center for Nutrition Studies

 Why the attention?
 Spending about two years, six three-day meetings, a million dollars, and a rather substantial amount of time reviewing what turned out to be a rather large amount of information, we had simply summarized the scientific evidence on the association of diet with cancer.
-The intense interest that followed was due to our rather provocative recommendations to cut down on fat intake and increase the consumption of fruits, vegetables, and whole grain cereal-based products.
+The intense interest that followed was due to our rather provocative recommendations to cut down fat intake and increase the consumption of fruits, vegetables, and whole grain cereal-based products.

-Today, seventeen years later, these dietary recommendations for reducing cancer risk-virtually identical with those for cardiovascular disease-sound very familiar.
-At that time, however, they seemed to be a hefty message for many, for they indicated a fairly major change in dietary practices-away from the esteemed meat and dairy-focused American eating patterns toward a more plant-based eating style.
+Today, seventeen years later, these dietary recommendations for reducing cancer risk—virtually identical to those for cardiovascular disease—sound very familiar.
+At that time, however, they seemed to be a hefty message for many, for they indicated a fairly major change in dietary practices—away from the esteemed meat- and dairy-focused American eating patterns toward a more plant-based eating style.
 The recommendations in the report had enormous economic implications, suggested major public policy changes, and challenged some deeply held philosophical and cultural beliefs.

 The main message of this editorial is that although the evidence on the dietary fat-breast cancer association observed in this study is convincing, its interpretation is not.